JojoLaserjet/MacChat/docs/README.md

 ## 📜 License

-MacChat is licensed under the MIT License.
+MacChat is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for details.

-**TL;DR:** You can use, modify, and distribute MacChat freely, but we provide no warranty.

 ---